 © 2019 Affinity Insurance Services, Inc.

-Before you leave the U.S., determine and verify if you have MEDICAL COVERAGE.
+Before leaving the U.S., determine verify if you have MEDICAL COVERAGE.

-If you have a Supplemental Medical Insurance Plan, with Original Medicare, check with your supplemental healthcare plan "Provider" to see if they include or offer coverage outside the U.S.
+If you have Supplemental Insurance, check and verify with your "Provider" to see if they include or offer coverage outside the U.S.

 If coverage is not included in your plan, purchase a TRAVEL INSURANCE POLICY that includes international healthcare coverage.

 READ THE FINE PRINT

 A report recently completed about travel insurnace found that airline and OTA websites "offer only bare-bones travel insurance plans with little coverage and a long list of exclusions that leave customers stranded," and they "commonly overstate" the flexibility of the policies.
 The details, the report contends, are buried in fine print.

 "Consumers are pressured to buy plans that promise extensive or even total coverage but in reality offer very little, leaving them without the security they thought they bought and oftentimes without their money,"

 If you have a question about checked baggage, or carry-on baggage ; go to the